Gaya1858/Blog_App/chapter_1.md

         * created post folder in templates and created views for list.html and details.html using django framework template tags
         *  Created blog/templates/pagination.html for paging the view of the application
     - for styling, created static folder in blog and static/css/blog.css
+4. Working with QuerySets and Managers

+   - Creating objects
+   - Updating objects
+   - retrieving objects
+   - deleting objects
+   - creating model managers

-4. Files created and updated
+5. Files created and updated
     * mysite/setting.py
     * mysite/urls.py
     * mysite/blog/admin.py